yyaprak/yolov3/README.md

 ## 3 Training dataset

-all that done above you can start training your dataset. you can obtain yolov3_training_last.weights and yolov3_training_1000.weights(every after 1000 rounds and so 2000....) now dataset weights easy and you can run the yolo_object_detection.py to run test proccesses.
+all that done above you can start training your dataset via colab .Firstly you must upload Train_YoloV3_.ipynb  file to the [Google Colab](https://colab.research.google.com/) and start training .
+After starting training operation  you can obtain yolov3_training_last.weights and yolov3_training_1000.weights(every after 1000 rounds and so 2000....)

+now dataset weights easy and you can run the yolo_object_detection.py to run test proccesses.